 Before long, Bytedance decided to expand their offering.
 They purchased Musical.ly on 9 November 2017, merging the two platforms internationally on 2 August 2018.
 The developer still offers the original Douyin app in China, however, as a separate app on their website

 Neither TikTok nor its forerunner, Musical.ly, provides much in statistics publically.
 It is much harder to find follower lists than most of the other social networks, for example.
 However, with such a convoluted history, it is not too difficult to discover quite a few TikTok statistics.
+Let's kick off with this interesting look at TikTok's rise the last few years.

 37 TikTok Statistics: